Dynamics of an internally actuated weakly elastic sphere translating parallel to a rigid wall: Results

 {Above, superscript $()^x$ denotes the gravity is in the $x$-direction.
 Due to the non-linearity in the boundary conditions, the point force at \textit{O}($\alpha^2$) in the $z$-direction depends on the gravitational force in the $x$-direction, as given in (\ref{eq:unbound force gravity only in x direction}).

-To illustrate the effect of gravitational force orientation on particle deformation, we plotted the deformed shape in an unbounded domain on the $xz$ and $yz$ planes when gravity is perpendicular to the particle velocity.
+To illustrate the effect of gravitational force orientation on particle deformation, we plotted the deformed shape in an unbounded domain on the $xz$ and $yz$ planes when gravity is perpendicular to the particle velocity and is acting in the $x$-direction.
 When gravity acts along the $x$-axis, the shape on the $xz$ and $yz$ planes is shown in figure \ref{fig:def_bound_Kfx_xz_yz plane}(a) and (b), respectively. {On the plane $y=0$, the deformed shape remains symmetric about the $z$-axis in the absence of gravity.
-However, when gravity acts in the $x$-direction, perpendicular to the velocity of the particle, the deformed shape becomes asymmetric about the $z$-axis.
+However, as shown in figure \ref{fig:def_bound_Kfx_xz_yz plane}(a), when gravity acts in the $x$-direction, perpendicular to the velocity of the particle, the deformed shape becomes asymmetric about the $z$-axis.
 This causes a shift in the centroid of the particle relative to that of the undeformed shape, generating a fluid-induced moment on the particle.
-This moment is balanced by the external point torque, which makes the particle torque-free.} However, on the plane $x=0$, the deformed shape remains symmetric about the $z$-axis, consistent with the symmetry of the surrounding flow field.
+This moment is balanced by the external point torque, to make the particle torque-free.} However, on the plane $x=0$, the deformed shape remains symmetric about the $z$-axis, consistent with the symmetry of the surrounding flow field.

 We then analysed the wall effects on the particle dynamics for the arbitrary gravity case.
 In the presence of the wall, the velocity and displacement fields are calculated at orders $1/H$, $\alpha/H$, and $1/H^2$.
 The point force till the order we considered is obtained as